 - 3 cups water

-- 2 tbsp tamarind paste home-made or store bought, see notes
+- 2 tablespoon tamarind paste home-made or store bought, see notes

-- 1 tsp red chili powder or to taste
+- 1 teaspoon red chili powder or to taste

 - ½ yellow onion sliced in half rings

 - Rinse the chana daal and soak overnight.

 - Place the daal and water in a medium-sized saucepan.
 Bring the daal to boil.